bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-07-12-newsletter.md

   programmers to test whether OP_RETURN data exceeds the 80-byte maximum size enforced by Bitcoin Core.
-Programmers who aren't worried about exceeding the current default Bitcoin Core limit can continue to use Rust Bitcoin's existing `is_op_return` function.
+Programmers who aren't worried about exceeding the current default Bitcoin Core limit can continue to use Rust Bitcoin's existing `is_op_return` function. {% assign timestamp="40:04" %}

 - [BDK #1487][] introduces support for custom input and output sorting functions by adding a `Custom` variant to the `TxOrdering` enum, to enhance flexibility in transaction construction.
-Explicit [BIP69][] support is removed because it may not provide the desired privacy due to its low adoption rate (see Newsletters [#19][news19 bip69] and [#151][news151 bip69]), but users can still create BIP69-compliant transactions by implementing appropriate custom sorting.
+Explicit [BIP69][] support is removed because it may not provide the desired privacy due to its low adoption rate (see Newsletters [#19][news19 bip69] and [#151][news151 bip69]), but users can still create BIP69-compliant transactions by implementing appropriate custom sorting. {% assign timestamp="41:20" %}

 {% assign four_days_after_posting = page.date | date: "%s" | plus: 345600 | date: "%Y-%m-%d 14:30" %}
 {% include snippets/recap-ad.md when=four_days_after_posting %}